-The revenues over budget of \$1,268,203 were primarily in state sources, sale of property and compensation for loss, miscellaneous revenues, and federal sources.
+The revenues over budget of \$2,350,129 were primarily in other real property tax items, state sources, sale of property and compensation for loss and federal sources.
 (See Supplemental Schedule 1 for detail).

-The expenditures and encumbrances under budget of \$20,661 were primarily in instructional programs.
+The expenditures and encumbrances over budget of \$1,220,612 were predominantly in instructional, specifically within the programs for children with handicapping conditions function.
 (See Supplemental Schedule 1 for details).